-Enjoy the freedom of boating on the beautiful waters of Apalachicola Bay, the Apalachicola River System and the Gulf Intracoastal Waterway on one of our nicely equipped fleet of rental boats without having to trailer your boat here for your visit.
+Enjoy the freedom of boating on the beautiful waters of Apalachicola Bay, the Apalachicola River System and the Gulf Intracoastal Waterway on one of our nicely equipped rental boats without having to trailer your boat here for your visit.
 Explore the peaceful, pristine waters of the Florida Panhandle at your own pace and on your own schedule.

 Call ahead and speak with Ron or Marc about them.
 (850) 670 8100